La Yesca: Demographics

 The census of 1995 registered 4,350 indigenous inhabitants, which made up 35.92% of the population.
 La Yesca had the second largest indigenous population in the state after El Nayar.

-Economy and infrastructure
+Economy

-The road system is precarious and the main means of transport is by plane.

-The economy is based on agriculture, which is almost all seasonal.
-Most of the planted area is used for corn.
-Cattle raising is the main activity of the municipality and there were more than 80,000 head in 1995.

 There is at least one active mine for gold and silver located on a 6 km^{2} concession.
 The project includes two previous producing mines and a modern milling facility capable of milling 200 tonnes per day of feed.
 Approximately 200,000 tonnes of tailings are available to process immediately, with the tailings containing good grades of both gold and silver.

-La Yesca is the main processor of pine wood in the state.
-It produced 41% of the state total in 1995.